-Slightly reminiscent to bands like Amon Amarth, they now managed to distinguish themselves and get to their own brand of #metal.
-Looks like the Viking part has been pushed way back and is now mostly replaced by a more or less melodic Black and Death Metal style.
-What really strikes me is their no-nonsense, bare bones style that gives you this raw impression of being on scene at once!
+Reminiscent of bands like NordWitch for style and Amon Amarth for content, they now managed to distinguish themselves.
+And get to their own brand of metal.
+Looks like the Viking part has been pushed way back and is now mostly replaced by a more or less blackened Melodic Death Metal style.
+What really strikes me is their no-nonsense, barebone tune that gives you this raw impression of being on stage at once!
 And I like it.
 WYHIWYG – What you hear is what you get!
 No kidding.

-The album was recorded and produced in the bands own studio – supervised by the guitarist Vandrer.
-Dan Swanö, well-known and respected in the #metal community through his numerous projects, took on the mighty task of mixing and mastering Realms of the Untold.
-And it shows: The results are pretty outstanding.
-If only all Black and Death Metal productions would be able to lose their smoky backroom taste and come to the forefront like this one, this genre would have a totally different calling.
-Good job, guys!
+The album was recorded and produced in the band’s own studio – supervised by the guitarist Vandrer.
+Dan Swanö, well-known and respected in the metal community through his numerous projects, took on the mighty task of mixing and mastering Realms of the Untold.
+And it shows.
+The results are pretty outstanding.
+If only all Black and Death Metal productions would be able to lose their smoky backroom taste and come to the forefront like this one.
+This genre would have a totally different calling.

-I really like the sudden switch to Atmospheric Black Metal in this album.
-All of a sudden they take off with some acoustic interlude, as found in The Summoning.
-This is one of the hallmarks of this album.
-They go down the acoustic path – just to suddenly return into the abyss of #metal fairy land.
-Now, the center piece is probably Vagrant Spirits in a Misty Rainfall in all its Melodic Death Metal glory, going Insomnium style on the listener.
+Now, the centerpiece is probably Vagrant Spirits in a Misty Rainfall in all its Melodic Death Metal glory, going Insomnium style on the listener.
 Minus the clear voice passages.
-This is an astonishing change of direction from the other more hardcore slabs of #metal.
+This is an astonishing change of direction from the other more hardcore slabs of metal.

 And Realms of the Untold does not let you out of its clutches until the very end.
-Throne of Snakes has kept my attention each time I listened to it on any of my devices.
-And then the last shot in this mighty #metal war, a strange mix between Melodic Death Metal and Black Metal called Triumph Recalls My Name will bring the album to a fitting end.
-With a solo, no doubt.
+Throne of Snakes kept my attention each time I listened to it on any of my devices.
+And then the last shot in this mighty metal war, a strange mix between Melodic Death Metal and Black Metal called Triumph Recalls My Name will bring the album to a fitting end.
+With a solo, and no prisoners taken.